Reviewed April 2018

 For a new magazine

-Generally, the proposal author/champion of the new magazine is asked to become the EiC.
-The Publications Board will ask the candidate for a CV.
+Generally, the proposal author/champion of a new magazine title is asked to become the EiC.
+The Publications Board will ask the candidate for a CV and vision statement.
 Members of the Board can make informal inquiries of colleagues regarding the candidate's qualifications for the position.
-At some point during the proposal evaluation cycle, the appropriate SIG(s) will be contacted, and feedback on the candidate solicited.
+At some point during the proposal evaluation cycle, any appropriate SIG(s) will be contacted, and feedback on the candidate solicited.
 In addition, a staff member from ACM HQ will communicate directly with the EIC candidate and provide a formal recommendation to the Publications Board.
 With this information, the Board will decide whether to appoint the candidate.
-One important criterion for all magazine EICs is the ability and willingness to work closely with ACM staff on both editorial and production matters, adhering to schedules prescribed by staff.
-For online-only magazines, the EICs willingness and ability to regularly deliver high quality content on a regular weekly schedule should also be a key criterion for appointment.
-Initial EIC appointments will be for a 3 year period.
 Staff will follow up on preparing paperwork.